 Couples who are planning to have a baby in the near future should fully understand the benefits, limitations, and premium of maternity insurance policies.
 Doing so can help them to analyze the requirement of medical funds later.

-Nowadays, you can get maternity cover on the group health policy provided by your employer.
+Nowadays, you can get maternity cover on the group health insurance policy provided by your employer.
 It is advisable that you check with your employer for the provision of maternity benefits in the group policy.
 However, most of the corporate group insurance policies provide maternity cover as an add-on benefit, with a sub-limit of not more than Rs.
 50,000.

 Key Features of Maternity Insurance Policy